geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 ## Details

-Only resources of type map, it is possible to add details to the map.
+Only for resources of type map, it is possible to add details to the map.
 This is useful to associate some information to the map or an overview description of its content.
 In this case the *Edit properties* window is the following:

 <img src="../img/resource-properties/edit-map-properties-panel_details.jpg" class="ms-docimage"  style="max-width:400px;"/>